 Students: Students must conduct symptom monitoring every day before reporting to class.
 Symptoms may appear 2-14 days after exposure to the virus and include cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat, new loss of taste or smell.
 This list is not all possible symptoms.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting or diarrhea.

 DO NOT COME TO CAMPUS, REPORT TO CLASS, OR BE AROUND OTHERS if you have a fever(100.4° F [38.0° C] or greater), symptoms of acute respiratory illness (i.e. dry cough, shortness of breath), and/or a lack of taste and or smell.
 If you experience any of the above symptoms, contact your health care provider for medical advice.
 Student Health Services is available by appointment for consultation, referral, and treatment of illness.
 Providers are also available at Doctors Urgent Care of Wheeling.

-DO NOT COME TO CAMPUS, REPORT TO CLASS, OR BE AROUND OTHERS if you are sick (with any illness), you are currently being tested for COVID-19, you received notification from public health officials (state or local) or University contact tracers that you are a close contact of a confirmed case of COVID-19, or you are caring for or live with someone who has been notified of potential exposure and/or are in quarantine.
+DO NOT COME TO CAMPUS, REPORT TO CLASS, OR BE AROUND OTHERS if you are sick (with any illness), you are currently being tested for COVID-19, you received notification from public health officials (state or local) or University contact tracers that you are a close contact of a confirmed case of COVID-19, or you are caring for or live with someone who has a confirmed case of COVID-19.

 Employees and students are required to self-report a positive COVID-19 test result or report if they have been asked to quarantine/isolate by health officials as a result of a direct contact with a COVID-19 positive case.
 Please report here https://westliberty.edu/residence-life/positivecovid/.